johnmackintosh/scodas-dbexplorer/README.md

 # scodas-dbexplorer
 code for SQL queries to loop over database tables,  and shiny app to display / monitor values,  presented at SCODAS meeting 2022-06-14

+N.B. - there are 2 versions of the app.
+The version demonstrated, which has one dashboard tab, is in the main branch.

+Use the app-with-metadata branch for revised layout, featuring an additional tab and table which displays metadata about the current selected table

 see these blog posts for further info